TimeWalkOrg/external-package-manager/README.md

 ## Export All

 Create packages for all folders specified in `packages.json`.
 Folders must live inside `Assets/External`, which ensures that assets will be located in a single directory when imported.
+All built packages can be found in `Builds/Packages`.

 EPM builds packages with [IncludeDependencies](https://docs.unity3d.com/ScriptReference/ExportPackageOptions.IncludeDependencies.html) and [Recurse](https://docs.unity3d.com/ScriptReference/ExportPackageOptions.Recurse.html) options enabled.